dasher-project/dasher-web/documents/Terminology.md

-# Dasher Version Six Terminology
+# Dasher Version Six Specification

 **Just notes at this time**

 Dasher Version Six is an implementation of the Dasher zooming text entry system.

+This document is a retroactive and forward-looking specification.
+A substantial part of this document defines terms that should be used in discussions of Dasher Version Six.

+# Terminology
 The following terms are used with the following meanings in the Dasher Version Six project documentation.

->   Maybe call it a specification instead.
+Some terms are also illustrated in the diagrams at the end of this section.

-# Zooming User Interface Description
+## Zooming User Interface
 A zooming user interface is one that can be described in the following terms.

 -   There is a two-dimensional space, the **Zooming Area**.
 Points in the